Companies and many others use urine alcohol tests. How long after the drinking can urine alcohol tests detect it? It

 A yeast, Candida Albicans, causes another weakness of this type of urine alcohol test.
 The body commonly contains this yeast.
-Unfortunately, it can change sugar in the urine into alcohol.
+But it can change sugar in the urine into alcohol.
 And it can do this while urine is in the bladder or in the sample vial.
 This is an very serious problem for diabetics.2

 B. No Alcohol in Urine (Etg Test)

 A second type of alcohol urine test doesn’t look for alcohol.
 It looks for one of the by-products caused as it breaks down in the body.
 That substance is Ethyl Glucuronide (EtG).

 An EtG test advantage is that EtG remains in the body long after all the alcohol is gone.
 However, the exact length of time is unclear.

 It probably depends on a number of factors.
 Claims vary.
 Some say that EtG can last “up to 70 to 80 hours.”
 Others say “approximately 80 hours.”
 Or “up to 80 hours,” “3 to four days,” etc.

 Such claims usually come from those who sell the tests.
-However, independent researchers tend to report much shorter times.
+Yet independent researchers tend to report much shorter times.
 For example, such as 24 hours.

 They are useful when a person must be totally abstinent for a length of time.
 For example, here are some examples.

 - People under the legal drinking age.
-Also members of the military services in combat zones where they may not drink.
+Also members of the military services in combat zones.
+They may not drink there.

 - People on probation for alcohol-related crimes.

 - People who have previous alcohol problems.
-However, they have visitation with, or custody of, children.
+But they have visitation with, or custody of, children.
 That is, if they don’t drink alcohol.